 I’m thinking you missed your original deadline by probably three or four years.

 I like to go into the field with the scientists and see what they’re doing.
 I was patient, and it worked out.
 Eventually people would say, Well, we’re going to Bangladesh in three weeks.
 Do you want to come with us?
 Yes!

-This conversation continues next Tuesday with Part II, where we talk about how laminations, William Faulkner, and an office day-bed help Quammen put all the pieces together into a structured opus.
+[Editors’ note: This conversation continues in Part II, where we talk about how laminations, William Faulkner, and an office day-bed help Quammen put all the pieces together into a structured opus.]

 *Excerpted from SPILLOVER: Animal Infections and the Next Human Pandemic by David Quammen.
 Copyright © 2012 by David Quammen.
 Used by permission of W.W.
 Norton & Company, Inc.